phyushin/phyushin.github.io/_posts/2025-09-23-adding-captions-to-images-in-Jekyll.markdown

 These are wrapped with with the {% raw %} `{% %}` {% endraw %} but trying to get that to display ends up with a loop of trying to render how we displayed each bit... so i'm not gonna do that :)

+---
+** NOTE: I've also added an actual `alt` property to the image "template" that way if the caption isn't really descriptive enough for alt text alternative alt text can be provided by adding an alt property specifically in the liqiud syntax e.g.:  **
+{% raw %}
+    {% include image.html url="someurl" description="caption goes here" alt="alt text for screenreaders"%}
+{% endraw %}

+---

 Hopefully, This was useful